 Students, including members of student organizations, groups and/or teams are required to participate in all aspects of the student conduct hearing and investigation procedures.

 Wittenberg University may charge an individual student, student organization, group or team with a violation of this policy in accordance with the Student Code of Conduct.
-Sanctions applies to organizations and/or individual will be imposed in accordance with the severity of the violation.
+Sanctions applied to organizations and/or individuals will be imposed in accordance with the severity of the violation.

 Wittenberg University will always notify the appropriate law enforcement agency or agencies when a report of hazing is received.
 Criminal investigations resulting from a report to law enforcement will be handled by the appropriate law enforcement agency.

 Hazing is a serious offense of the Wittenberg University Student Code of Conduct, and therefore, is subject to the full range of sanctions (including warning, loss of privileges, disciplinary probation, suspension, dismissal).
 Violations of this policy by students, student organizations, student groups/teams will be sanctioned in accordance with Section 11 of the Code of Conduct.